PseudoInteractive/CnV_Open_Source/COTG/Wiki/fixes.md

 ### Updates:

 -   Added [War-\>Return all reinforcements] to city context menu
     -   Shows reinforcements for all cites
 -   Reinforcements are sorted based on their source or target city’s incoming.

     -   The following order is used:
         -   Senator Sieges with Capture
         -   Senators Sieges with no capture
         -   Art
         -   Naked Sieges
         -   Unknown incoming
         -   I do not remember the rest
     -   The order in which buildings are built are now weighted by their construction time while doing teardown.
 So for a shipper, you will get the ports earlier (when you have more CS)
+    - Added [War] => [Cancel Attacks] to cancel all pending attacks at once

 ### Fixes:

--   Various spreadsheet controls did not refresh their contents when doing a refresh (control-r or the refresh button)
+-   Various spreadsheet controls did not refresh their contents when doing a refresh (control-r or the refresh button) (or with shift for high powered refresh)
 -   Autobuild would occasionally try to build more than one castle
 -   Shrine Finder would not work if your internet connection was too fast (COTG would throttle you)
 -   Attack sender sends emails as it should
+-   Return for incoming works again
+-   A bunch more that hopefully worked.